-The 2023 STARS Conference is being held in conjunction with Australasian Mental Health and Higher Education Collaboration (AMHHEC) and we’re back in-person!
+The 2023 STARS Conference is being held in Brisbane and we’re back in-person!
 2019 was the last time we were able to come together face-to-face as the STARS community to talk all things students, transitions, achievement, retention and success.
 We can’t wait to see everyone again!

 We understand however that not everyone will be able to get to Brisbane for the Conference.
 Funding is tight, workloads are significant and there are still many pandemic-instigated challenges to travelling to conferences – even domestically.

 We think that universities should return to investing in the excellent value – for academic and professional staff alike – that comes from participation in conferences.